 On April 15, 2011, the CMC faculty approved the BA/MA in Finance program (BA/MA) that enables students to complete the requirements of both a CMC bachelor’s degree and master’s degree simultaneously and within a total of four years.
 This program is currently only open to CMC students.

 Completion of a CMC undergraduate degree requires a minimum of 32 credit hours.
 Completion of the MA in Finance degree as a separate one-year program requires a minimum of 9 graduate credits.
 Completion of the BA/MA program requires a minimum of 36 credit hours, including one full summer internship credit.
 As many as 4 MA classes may also satisfy undergraduate degree requirements.
 Completion of the 36 credit hours, therefore, requires some combination of transfer credits, summer school credits and/or overloading of courses.
 Please see the CMC catalog for additional details, including requirements for credits earned at CMC.
-Recent changes to the curriculum that have been approved by the CMC faculty include the requirement that BA/MA students complete a thesis in finance.
+Changes to the curriculum include the requirement that BA/MA students complete and defend a thesis in finance.

 Leadership Development Activities

-Students admitted into the BA/MA program will be required to fully participate in Scholars leadership development activities, to include FIN 300, the two-week, intensive seminar immediately prior to the start of the fall semester.
+Students admitted into the BA/MA program will be required to fully participate in Scholars leadership development activities, to include FIN 300, the two-week, intensive seminar prior to the start of the fall semester their junior year.
 The timing of these requirements, as well as the internship requirement, will be determined in advising based on your course map.

 Career Development/Service Support

-BA/MA students will receive Career Services support consistent with that of fellow Robert Day Scholars (undergraduate or graduate) students.
+BA/MA students will receive dedicated career development support consistent with that of all Robert Day Scholars (undergraduate or graduate).

-If you have specific questions about the BA/MA in Finance program, please contact the RDS Director of Admission, Kevin Arnold at email@example.com.
+If you have specific questions about the BA/MA in Finance program, please contact Amy Flanagan at firstname.lastname@example.org.